Sexuality and prevention

 Role-playing games and sadomasochism are not high-risk practices for transmitting HIV and other STBBIs.
 You can play out your favourite scenarios safely, as long as you stick to the precautions mentioned on this site, depending on which sexual activities are involved.

-Hardcore practices can cause bleeding or lesions on the surface of the skin, and practices involving surgical tools can involve significant risk of bacterial infection and transmission of HIV or hepatitis C. Make sure you are familiar with basic precautions you should be taking, and play out your scenarios with an experienced partner.
+Hardcore practices that can cause bleeding or lesions on the surface of the skin, as well as practices involving surgical tools, can involve the risk of bacterial infection and, in some circumstances, the risk of transmitting of hepatitis C and HIV.
+Make sure you are familiar with basic precautions you should be taking, and play out your scenarios with an experienced partner.

 Sex toys (Dildo, butt plug, vibrator)